-For weeks now, I have been reading and blogging about dozens of articles from respected intellectuals from both the right and left who worry about the increasing authoritarian, totalitarian, and fascist trends in America.
+For weeks now, I have been reading and blogging about dozens of articles from respected intellectuals from both the right and left who worry about the increasingly authoritarian, totalitarian, and fascist trends in America.
 Interestingly, when I tried to escape my scholarly bubble by looking for voices arguing that we are NOT heading in this direction, I came up empty.
 I found partisans or apparatchiks who maintain that all is good, but I couldn’t find hardly any well-informed persons arguing that we have nothing to worry about.
-I know there must be such people, but if there are they must be a tiny minority.
+I know there are such people, but if so they must be a tiny minority.

-However, at the moment, such concerns feel obtuse and esoteric.
+However, at the moment, such concerns seem irrelevant.
 Yes, it may be true that life is getting better in many ways, as Steven Pinker recently noted.
 But such thoughts provide little consolation for the millions who suffer in the interim.
-When people lack health care and educational opportunities; when they are deported, tortured, falsely imprisoned, or killed in wars; when they live in abject poverty surrounded by gun violence, and suffer in a myriad of other ways, none of this is ameliorated by appeals to a far away future.
+When people lack health care and educational opportunities; when they are deported, tortured, falsely imprisoned, or killed in wars; when they live in abject poverty surrounded by gun violence and suffer in a myriad of other ways, none of this is ameliorated by appeals to a faraway future.
 Even if the world is better in a thousand years, that provides small consolation now.

-Of course I could be mistaken, as it’s hard to predict the future.
-Moreover, I am not a scholar of Italian history, totalitarianism, or the mob psychology that enables fascist movements.
+Of course, I could be mistaken—it’s hard to predict the future.
+Moreover, I am not a scholar of Italian history, totalitarianism, or mob psychology that enables fascist movements.
 But I do know that all of us share a human genome; we are more alike than different.
 Humans are capable of racism, sexism, xenophobia, cruelty, violence, religious fanaticism, and more.
 We are modified monkey—in many ways we are a nasty species.
 As Mark Twain said: “Such is the human race … Often it does seem such a pity that Noah and his party did not miss the boat.”

 Thus I resist the idea that fascism can happen in Germany, Italy or Russia, but not in America.
 It can happen here, and the signs point in an ominous direction.
 Furthermore, the United States was never a model of liberty or justice.
-The country was built on slave labor and genocide at home, and violent imperialism abroad.
-It is a first world outlier in terms of incarceration rates and gun violence; it is the only developed country in the world without national health and child care; it has outrageous levels of income inequality and little opportunity for social mobility; it ranks near the bottom of lists of social justice; it is one of the only countries in the world to condemn Article 25 of the United Nations Universal Declaration of Human Rights; and it is consistently ranked as the greatest threat to world peace and the world’s most hated country.
+The country was (in large part) built on slave labor as well as genocide at home and violent imperialism abroad.
+It is a first-world outlier in terms of incarceration rates and gun violence; it is the only developed country in the world without national health and childcare; it has outrageous levels of income inequality and little opportunity for social mobility; it ranks near the bottom of lists of social justice; it is one of the few countries in the world to condemn Article 25 of the United Nations Universal Declaration of Human Rights; and it is consistently ranked as the greatest threat to world peace and the world’s most hated country.

 Now with power in the hands of an odd mix of plutocrats, corporatists, theocrats, racists, sexists, egoists, psychopaths, sycophants, anti-modernists, and the scientifically illiterate, there is no reason to think that they will surrender their power without a fight.
 You might think that if income inequality grows, individual liberties are further constricted, or millions of people are killed at home or abroad, that people will reject those in power.
-But this assumes we are a democracy.
-A compliant and misinformed public can’t think, act or vote intelligently.
-If you control your citizens with sophisticated propaganda and mindless entertainment, you can persuade them to support anything.
+But this assumes we live in a democracy.
+And a compliant and misinformed public can’t think, act or vote intelligently.
+If you control your citizens with sophisticated propaganda, mindless entertainment, and a shallow consumer culture, you can persuade them to support anything.
 With better methods of controlling and distorting information will come more control over the population.
 And, as long the powerful believe they benefit from an increasingly totalitarian state, they will try to maintain it.
 Most people like to control others; they like to win.

 An outline of how we might quickly descend into madness was highlighted by David Frum, the conservative and former speechwriter for President George W. Bush.
 Frum envisions the following scenario which is, I believe, as prescient as it is chilling:

-Let me tell a personal story to help explain the cutthroat, no holds bar political world that is rapidly evolving in America today.
+Let me tell a personal story to help explain the cutthroat, no holds bar political world that is rapidly growing in America today.
 Years ago I played high-stakes poker.
 It started out innocently, a few friends having a good time playing for pocket change.
-Slowly the stakes became bigger, forcing me to study poker if I didn’t want to lose money.
+Slowly the stakes grew, forcing me to study poker if I didn’t want to lose money.
 My studies paid off, and I began to win consistently.
 Great.

 This describes the current political situation.
-The US Congress was once characterized by comity, but is so no longer.
+The US Congress was once characterized by comity but is so no longer.
 From the period after World War II to about 1980, the political parties in the USA generally compromised for the good of the nation.
-The radicalization of the Republican party began in the 1980s and by the mid 1990s, with Republican control of the House of Representatives, the situation dramatically deteriorated.
+The radicalization of the Republican party began in the 1980s and by the mid-1990s, and with Republican control of the House of Representatives, the situation dramatically deteriorated.
+(Newt Gingrich is more responsible for this than anyone; he is one of this centuries worst Americans.)
 One side was determined to get their way and wouldn’t compromise.
 It was now no holds barred.

-In other words, American politics has entered a situation that game-theorists call the prisoner’s dilemma.
-A prisoner’s dilemma (PD) is an interactive situation in which it is better for all to cooperate rather than for no one to do so, yet it is best for each not to cooperate, regardless of what the others do.
-For example, we would have a better country if everyone paid their share of taxes, but it is best for any individual, say Donald Trump, not to pay taxes if they can get away with it.
-Put differently, you do best when you cheat at poker and don’t get caught, or control the situation if you do.
-In politics this means you either hide your crimes, and vilify the press or whistleblowers who expose you.
+In other words, American politics has entered a situation that game-theorists call a prisoner’s dilemma.
+A prisoner’s dilemma is an interactive situation in which it is better for all to cooperate rather than for no one to do so, yet it is best for each not to cooperate, regardless of what the others do.
+For example, we would have a better country if everyone paid their share of taxes, but it is best for any individual, say, Donald Trump, not to pay taxes if he can get away with it.
+Put differently, you do best when you cheat at poker and don’t get caught, or control the situation if you do get caught.
+In politics this means you try to hide your crimes, but vilify the press or whistleblowers if you are exposed.

-If successful in a PD, you win in what the great philosopher Thomas Hobbes called, a state of nature.
-Hobbes said that in such a state the only values are force and fraud.
-If you dominate, enslave, incarcerate, or eviscerate your opponents, then you win.
-The problem, Hobbes thought, was that people were “relative power equals.”
-That is, people can form alliances to take back the power that their oppressors had usurped.
-Thus people would be forced to sign a social contract in which they agree to, and abide by, social rules.
+If successful in usurping power, you win in what the philosopher Thomas Hobbes called the state of nature.
+Hobbes said that in such a state the only values are force and fraud— you win if you dominate, enslave, incarcerate, or eviscerate your opponents.
+But the problem with this straightforward egoism, Hobbes thought, was that people were “relative power equals.”
+That is, people can form alliances to fight their oppressors.
+So while what Hobbes’ called the right of nature tells you to use whatever means possible to achieve power over others, the law of nature paradoxically reveals that this will lead to continual warfare.
+The realization of this paradox should lead people to give up their quest for total domination and, thus, cooperate.
+They do so by signing a social contract in which they agree to and abide by, social and political rules.

 But if we live in a country where people are radically unequal in their power—Democrats vs. Republicans; unions vs. corporations; secularists vs theocrats; African-Americans vs. white nationalists—then those in power won’t compromise with the less powerful.
 When the powerful few are imbued with the idea that they are better people with better ideas, and when they are drunk with their power, you can bet that the rest of us will suffer.

-In short, it is a centuries old story.
+In short, it is a centuries-old story.
 People want power.
 They will do almost anything to attain it.
-When they have it they will try to keep it.
-And they will try to divide those who should join together to fight them, hence they promote racism, sexism, homophobia, and xenophobia.
-In the end, some seek wealth and power for a few, others want a decent life for everyone.
+When they have it they will try to keep it, and they will try to divide those who should join together to fight them.
+Hence they promote racism, sexism, homophobia, xenophobia, etc. In the end, a few seek wealth and power for themselves, others want a decent life for everyone.
 Right now the few are winning.